-A pro knows that fear associated with a new task can never be overcome, that there is no such thing as a fearless warrior or a dread-free artist; a pro forces themselves forward in spite of their terror, knowing that once they get out into the action, their fear will recede.
+A pro knows that fear associated with a new task will always be there, that there is no such thing as a fearless warrior or a dread-free artist; a pro pushes forward in spite of any terrors knowing that, once they begin, any fear will recede into the background.

 There are certain components that will greatly improve our ability to sight read music; each skill is dependent on the next, so it's important not to skip over any of them:

 The first one is CONCENTRATION; our mindset and focus as we look at a page of music is the single most important factor to our success in reading that music.

 Without it, we miss notes and accidentals, we screw up rhythms, we find ourselves disconnected from the time, and we lose our place in the music; most mistakes we make in performing music can be attributed to a lack of concentration.